IvanSunjg/Advanced-Vision/mlp-cluster/README.md

                   return exp
                 ```

-            2. In this example, we will define an experiment that applies `AugMix` then `CutOut` on all images at all epochs
+            2. In this example, we will define an experiment that applies `AugMix` then `CutOut` on all images at all epochs.

                 ```python
                 def augmix_cutout(self, k=3, w1=0.2, w2=0.3, w3=0.5, m=0.2, n_holes=3, length=50):